xxfoundation/elixxir-docs/cmix.md

 ## Introduction

-**cMix** is a verified mix strategy which uses the cryptographic and partial homomorphic properties of the [ElGamal encryption protocol](https://people.csail.mit.edu/alinush/6.857-spring-2015/papers/elgamal.pdf), which is described at length in the [published cMix paper](https://eprint.iacr.org/2016/008.pdf).
+**cMix** is a verified batch mixing strategy which uses the cryptographic and partial homomorphic properties of the [ElGamal encryption protocol](https://people.csail.mit.edu/alinush/6.857-spring-2015/papers/elgamal.pdf), which is described at length in the [published cMix paper](https://eprint.iacr.org/2016/008.pdf).
-However this document will probably be a more approachable description of the core designs of the cMix mixing strategy.
+However this document will very likely be a much more approachable description of the core designs of the cMix mixing strategy.

+One of the main motivations behind the cMix design is the computational efficiency of the real time mixing phase of the protocol which does not perform any public key operations.
+The real time phase is essentially a series of modular multiplications within a prime order cyclic group.
+This is made possible by the precomputation phase.

 ## Ciphersuite

-For our cMix implementation we are using the RFC 3526 specified 4096 bit Mod P cyclic group for our ElGamal/cMix encryption and homomorphic operations:
+For our cMix implementation we are using the RFC 3526 specified 4096 bit Mod P cyclic group for our ElGamal/cMix encryption and homomorphic
+operations:

 ```
 This prime is: 2^4096 - 2^4032 - 1 + 2^64 * { [2^3966 pi] + 240904 }